6 Good Reasons to Keep Your Blood Pressure Controlled in 2025

-Imagine if a network of pipes made up your body.
-These pipes carry blood from your heart to all other areas and your body’s organs.
-If the blood in the pipes doesn’t have pressure, then the blood will not flow.
+Imagine if a remarkable network of pipes made up your body.
+These pipes keep you alive as they work to carry oxygen-rich blood from your heart to every part of your body.
+If the blood in the pipes does not have pressure, then the blood will not flow.
 But if the pressure in the pipes is too high, they can become damaged.
-When the “pipes” are your body’s arteries, this damage can lead to the most common chronic (ongoing) condition, high blood pressure, also known as “hypertension.”
+When the “pipes” are your body’s arteries, this damage can lead to a common chronic (ongoing) condition, high blood pressure, also known as “hypertension.”

 What is blood pressure?